Size Matters For Your Florida AC (Part 1)

-Snowbirds-the size of your Florida HVAC matters (Part 1) answers popular questions to help you better understand your Florida HVAC system.
+Snowbirds-the size of your Florida AC matters (Part 1) answers popular questions to help you better understand your Florida AC System.

 Q: To deal with this extreme heat, can I install a bigger AC unit to cool my Fort Myers, Florida home quicker?

 A: Unfortunately, that is not how it works.
 Bigger doesn’t mean better, no matter where you live.